donnchadh/java-concurrency-torture/README.md

 	</dependency>
 ```
 From there, the `net.shipilev.concurrent.torture.api` interfaces may be
 imported and implemented.
-Along with each test, and XML description file
+Along with each test, an XML description file
 should be included (matching the format described above).
 To run tests
 written this way, rename to your jar file to `tests.jar` and place it
 alongside the concurrency-torture jar file.
 This will add the jar to the